neetrajpoot/c-code/README.md

 # c-code
-this is code for led blink
+this is code for led blinkS
+hy  i am neet